Eben60/Mendeleev.jl/docs/src/index.md

 One property (`color`) was omitted completely, one (`named_by`) is omitted, but there exists a similar property.
 The `PeriodicTable.jl` property `source` contained link to Wikipedia article, and is re-named to `wikipedia` in this package.
 For details, see _Elements Data_ section.

-Missing data were encoded in the `PeriodicTable.jl` resp. by empty strings and by `NaN`, as the package predates introduction of `Missing`.
+Missing data were encoded in the `PeriodicTable.jl` resp. by empty strings and by `NaN`, as the package predated introduction of `Missing`.
 Here, we are using `Missing`.

 ## Developed by
 * [Eben60](https://github.com/Eben60)